enlightn/enlightn-docs/getting-started/usage.md

 ## Authenticating Enlightn Pro in Immutable Environments

-You can set the `COMPOSER_AUTH` env parameter in immutable infrastructures (Heroku, Scalingo, ...) to provide credentials to composer:
+You can set the `COMPOSER_AUTH` env parameter in immutable infrastructures (Heroku, Scalingo, etc.) to provide credentials to Composer:

 ```json
 {